EDHS 620 – EDHS Epidemiology and Research Methods [Fall-Odd years]

 (Part of the EDHS Emergency Management disaster graduate certificate)

-EDHS 691 – Business Development and Strategic Planning [3] [Varies]
+EDHS 691 – Strategic Planning in EDHS [3] [Varies]

 This course provides a comprehensive exploration of strategic planning specifically tailored for emergency and disaster health systems.
 It is designed to equip students with the knowledge and skills necessary to develop, implement, and evaluate strategic plans in the context of emergency health care.
 The course covers fundamental theories of strategic planning, practical methodologies, and the unique challenges faced by emergency and disaster health systems in a dynamic and often unpredictable environment.

-EDHS 720 – Emergency Health Services Quality Assessment [3] [Offered Spring-Even Years]
+EDHS 720 – Evidence-Based Program Planning Implementation, and Evaluation for Emergency and Disaster [3] [Offered Spring-Even Years]

 The goal of this course is to provide participants with the knowledge and skills needed to initiate or expand an EDHS organization’s quality management operations.
 The course focuses on the NHTSA Baldridge Award approach to quality improvement.